ruvvet/otp-ui/README.md

       });

 ```
-### Typescript
+### 💢Typescript
-- 😠💢 Typescript when you try to write bad code.
+- 😠 Typescript when you try to write bad code.
- - 🥴🙃 Javascript when you write bad code.
+- 🥴 Javascript when you write bad code.
 OTP was first written in JS and then converted to TS.
 TS is mean but it protects you from yourself and your own bad code.

 ```typescript